 If you want to test the reverb in a room, all you have to do is stand in the middle off the room and clap and listen for sound decay.

 Different rooms require different reverb characteristics.
-A classroom requires very little reverb, as if a room is too reverberant then it becomes difficult for us to concentrate on particular sounds.
-However, a concert hall is specially designed so that each frequency band has a specific reverberation time.
+A classroom requires very little reverb, as if a room is too reverberant then it becomes difficult for us to concentrate on particular sounds and leads us to fatigue quicker.
+However, a concert hall is usually quite reverberant and is specially designed so that each frequency band has a specific reverberation time.
 Its acoustic character allows the music to flourish.

 Back in the early days, the only way to add reverb to your playing was through recording.
 This was achieved by strategically placing microphones to capture the sound for more pronounced reverb.
 Playing live was much more of a challenge and you had to adapt quickly.
 These days, we have a wide array of reverb replicators such as multi-effect boards, stomp boxes and rack mount units.